• Home

 • Location: 279, Jinbian Road, Wulingyuan District, Zhangjiajie City, Hunan Province

-• How to get to: Several shuttle buses are available from Zhangjiajie Central Bus Station and Railway Station to the park.
+• How to Get There: Several shuttle buses are available from Zhangjiajie Central Bus Station and Railway Station to the park.

-Nature lovers, hikers and photographers flock toĀ Zhangjiajie National Forest ParkĀ for good reason.
-Picture this: thousands of towering sandstone pillars, their jagged peaks blanketed in emerald foliage and often hidden in swirling mist.
-This magical landscape actually inspired the floating Hallelujah Mountains in Avatar.
-Yuanjiajie Scenic Area is exactly the shooting place.
+Nature lovers, hikers, and photographers alike flock to Zhangjiajie National Forest ParkĀ for good reason.
+Picture this: thousands of towering sandstone pillars, their jagged peaks blanketed in emerald foliage when they aren’t disappearing into swirling mist.
+In fact, this magical landscape is the inspiration for the floating Hallelujah Mountains in Avatar, which was filmed in Yuanjiajie Scenic Area.

-The lush primeval secondary forests on the peak forests dress in different colors in four seasons and are home to macaques and many rare birds.
-At the mountain foot are the meandering valleys and the emerald green streams.
-A three-dimensional scenery picture unfolds before our eyes.
+The lush primevalĀ forests on the peak change color with every season and are home to macaques and many rare birds.
+At the base of the mountain are meandering valleys and the emerald green streams, coming together to create a rich natural tapestry.

 Travel Tips:

-1. The must-visit attractions include Yuanjiajie, Tianzi Mountain, Golden Whip Stream, Huangshi Village and Yuanjiajie.
+1. Must-visit attractions include Yuanjiajie, Tianzi Mountain, the Golden Whip Stream, Huangshi Village, and Yuanjiajie.

-2. Bailong Elevator, Tianzishan Cable Car, Yangjiajie Cable Car and Huangshizhai Cable Car all require an additional ticket with the cost of CNY 65, CNY 72, CNY 76 and CNY 65, respectively.
+2. Bailong Elevator, Tianzishan Cable Car, Yangjiajie Cable Car and Huangshizhai Cable Car all require additional tickets that cost 65 CNY, 72 CNY, 76 CNY, and 65 CNY respectively.

-3. You may encounter many monkeys during the tour, please do not tease and feed them.
-Keep an eye on the snacks and small items to prevent from being snatched by monkeys.
+3. You may come across monkeys during the tour – please do not tease or feed them.
+Keep an eye on your snacks and small items to prevent them from being snatched by monkeys.

-4. The windbreaker and raincoat are always necessary considering the changeable weather and large temperature difference in the mountainous area.
+4. A windbreaker and raincoat are always a good idea to bring considering the changeable weather and large temperature difference in the mountainous area.

 Recommended Tours: